 In fall 2015, thanks to countless dedicated supporters, Whit and his siblings were able to ship over 450 bikes to Ramotswa Botswana.
 Donors from Connecticut to New Hampshire contributed in both small and huge ways – with $10 pledges as well as a truckload of 51 used bikes.
 Bikes are now being collected for a second crate.
 Thank you to all who have supported B4H-Boston and welcome to those who wish to get involved.

-Reed Findlay, 16 from Sudbury, MA, is currently a junior in high school.
+Reed Findlay, 17 from Sudbury, MA, is currently a senior in high school.
 Reed loves cross-country biking and videography.
 In 2013, Reed and his older brother and younger sister established the Boston Chapter of Bicycles for Humanity, a global grassroots bike relief charity that gives the gift of mobility to people in developing countries.

 Inspired by the power of giving back, Reed set out in 2013 on a north to south bike journey of the United States rockies after collecting donor pledges to fund B4H Boston for every mile pedaled during the trip.
 In 2014, he raised more funds by biking completely around Iceland, and in 2015 he biked across all of Mongolia camping for weeks in the steppe.
 See Mongolia Video!The funds raised helped pay for the purchase of the 40 foot container and shipping it to Botswana.
 Uniquely, B4H Boston donated the shipping container to the village in Ramotswa, which became a community empowerment center and self sustaining bike repair shop.
 In addition to providing mobility with bikes, many programs such as repair classes, bike teams, and cycling development are operated out of the container.